bazelbuild/rules_apple/doc/tutorials/ios-app.md

 ## Set Up a Workspace

-A [workspace](https://bazel.build/concepts/build-ref#workspace) is a directory that contains the source files for one or more software projects, as well as a `MODULE.bazel` file and `BUILD.bazel` files that contain the instructions that Bazel uses to build the software.
+A [workspace](https://bazel.build/concepts/build-ref#workspace) is a directory that contains the source files for one or more software projects, as well as a `MODULE.bazel` file and `BUILD` files that contain the instructions that Bazel uses to build the software.
 The workspace may also contain symbolic links to output directories.

 A workspace directory can be located anywhere on your filesystem and is denoted by the presence of the `MODULE.bazel` file at its root.